 Good value, Strong Performance

 Key Specs: CPU: 8th-Gen Intel Core i3 | RAM: 6GB | Storage: 1TB hard drive (5,400-rpm) | Screen: 15.6 inches (1920 x 1080) | Battery Life: 8:48 (hrs:min) | Weight: 5 pounds

-For just under $500, the Acer Aspire E15 can rock your campus or office world with a powerful 8th Gen core i3 plenty, a useful set of ports and a chic aesthetic, that is more premium that anything else in this category.
+For just under $500, the Acer Aspire E15 can rock your campus or office world with a powerful 8th Gen core i3 plenty, a useful set of ports, and a chic aesthetic, that is more premium than anything else in this category.

 The Keyboard is comfortable to type on for long sessions, thanks to new springy and well-lined keys.
 What the Aspire E 15 is more computer than you’re paying for.
 It is the best laptop to get if you’re shopping on a sub-$500 budget.

 Key Specs: CPU: 8th-Gen Intel Core i5 | RAM: 8GB | Storage: 1TB hard drive (5,400-rpm) | Screen: 15.6 inches (1920 x 1080) | Battery Life: 5:42 (hrs:min) | Weight: 3.7 pounds

 The ASUS VivoBook F510UA leads from the top with a price that is just over $500, but it nevertheless gets a top spot in this list.
 It packs all the latest hardware specs you’d expect in a future-proof laptop, including an 8th Gen. Intel Core i5-8250U Quad-Core processor, 8GB memory, and 1TB of storage.

 To the list of niceties, add a NanoEdge display –one of the best in the segment– with very tiny bezels and excellent color reproduction as well as a fingerprint scanner.
 Plus, it weighs just 3.7 pounds, a great choice if you need something you can easily tote around.